 Driving through the Dunes at Kgalagadi Transfrontier Park

-This transfrontier park was created through the cooperation of the governments of Namibia, Botswana, and South Africa, in order to unite several smaller fragmented parks into a larger border-less area for wildlife to roam.
+Kgalagadi Transfrontier Park was created through the cooperation of the governments of Namibia, Botswana, and South Africa.
+Their cooperation has united several smaller fragmented parks into a larger border-less area for wildlife to roam.
 Highlights include viewing predators like cheetah, hyena and black-manned lions, along with bat eared foxes, meerkats, wildebeest, and other species.

-Kgalagadi is a big park and a lot of the roads are corrugated, so a 4x4 is recommended, but not necessary.
+Kgalagadi Transfrontier Park is a big park and a lot of the roads are corrugated, so a 4x4 vehicle is strongly recommended (but not necessary).
 Make sure to stop at Twee Rivieren with your passport if you plan on exiting through Namibia or entering Botswana.